Highland Park Trail Head

 This section of the trail has more wildlife than other sections including feral hogs, some deer, coyotes, rabbits, armadillos and other creatures native to Texas.
 There have even been occasional sightings of mountain lion in the area so always stay alert on this section of the trail.

 South Trail: The trail south from the Highland Park Trail Head is a pleasant ride through the native Texan countryside.
+A short distance after leaving the trailhead, the trail crosses Snider Lane and traverses the Lakeview Downs neighborhood, using residential streets and easements between homes, before re-entering Corps land.
 The trail passes through several wooded areas and open fields that are popular canter spots.
-The trail heads eventually to the Brockdale Trail Head.
+The trail leads eventually to the Brockdale Trail Head.

 Midway along the trail is a popular watering and gathering spot that offers hitching posts, picnic tables and easy access to the White Rock Creek for watering horses.
 The trail does cross White Rock Creek at this picnic spot, water is normally about 6 inches deep or less at the crossing.